STANrobotics1/Door_Lock/README.md

 THIS CODE IS CURRENTLY UNDER REVISIONS AND IS NOT COMPLETE.

-When complete, 'lockserial.py' will allow for a user to be notified any time their door has been unlocked or incorrectly attempted 3 or more times.
+When complete, 'lockserial.py' (removed until complete) will allow for a user to be notified any time their door has been unlocked or incorrectly attempted 3 or more times.
 Username and password fields should be filled in with a working gmail account and password in the respective locations.